koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_16_hyper-.md

 # Slide 16 of Lecture 12 contains information about the Hyper-.

-parameters
-Yang, Li, and Abdallah Shami.
-"On hyperparameter optimization of machine learning algorithms: Theory and practice."Neurocomputing415 (2020): 295-316.
+Hyper-parameters and their tuning strategies are further elaborated by Yang, Li, and Abdallah Shami in “On hyperparameter optimization of machine learning algorithms: Theory and practice".